singajeet/DataIntegrator/integrator/core/source/source.rst

 Documentation for the source package
 *******************************************

-.. automodule:: scripts.core.source
+.. automodule:: integrator.core.source

 Usage of the :mod:`source` Module
 ==================================

 Below document provides help on how to use :mod:`source_abstract` module

-.. automodule:: scripts.core.source.source_abstract
+.. automodule:: integrator.core.source.source_abstract
     :members:

 Usage of the :mod:`file_source` Module